 Car Seat Compatibility

-Only a sparse few of the lightweight options are compatible with infant car seats.
-For the most part this category of stroller isn't known for this capability, so it really isn't a strike against them if they didn't offer it, more of a bonus if they did.
-The Britax B-Agile 3, the Baby Jogger City Mini and the Mountain Buggy Nano all accept a variety of infant car seats with additional adapters.
-The BabyZen Yoyo+ works with one infant car seat, the Graco Breaze works with Graco brand seats, and the Recaro EasyLife works with the Recaro Performance Coupe.
+Only a few of the lightweight options are compatible with infant car seats.
+For the most part, this stroller category isn't known for infant or car seat compatibility, so it isn't a strike against them.
+The Britax B-Lively, UPPAbaby Minu, and the Mountain Buggy Nano accept infant car seats with additional adapters.
+The BabyZen Yoyo2 works with a handful of infant car seats, and the Graco Breaze and the Graco Nimblelite work with various Graco brand seats.

 Ease of Setup